Monthly Gas Bill

 Why are you introducing monthly gas billing?

-Until recently, we've always billed monthly for electricity, but every two months for gas.
-This can make budgeting difficult for customers, especially those who have both electricity and gas on one account.
+In the past, we used to bill monthly for electricity, but every two months for gas.
+This made budgeting difficult for customers, especially those who have both electricity and gas on one account.

 For example, if you use $100 of electricity every month and $100 of gas every month, you received a bill like this: